 We have put in place procedures to deal with any suspected personal data breach and will notify data subjects or any applicable regulator where we are legally required to do so.
+Please refer to our Data Breach policy.
+This is available on the School Website or from the School Office.

 If you know or suspect that a personal data breach has occurred, do not attempt to investigate the matter yourself.
-Immediately contact the person designated as the key point of contact for personal data breaches (who is Veronica Maher) or your DPO.
+Immediately contact the person designated as the key point of contact for personal data breaches, who is Miss Veronica Maher, or your DPO.